01110001/WhatsApp-Multi-Messager-w-CSV/README.md

 # WhatsApp-Multi-Messager-w-CSV

 The file processes a CSV file with 2 columns with 'Name' and 'Number' headers respectively.
-Using whatsapp web, the project sends a pre-defined message to all the users in CSV file.
+Using WhatsApp web, the project sends a pre-defined message to all the users in CSV file.

 In order to customize message, please see message variable in the .py file.